EveThan/Topic-Modeling/README.md

 ```

 Change "documents.csv" in the code cell above to the file name of your dataset.
 Make sure that your dataset is such that there is only 1 column where each entry is a passage.
 If your dataset is not in the csv format, you would have to change the function pd.read_csv() as well.

+## What I have learned
+- Used nltk to remove stopwords, tokenize, and lemmatize the passages in the dataset.
+- Used modules from sklearn.feature_extraction.text such as CountVectorizer and functions from numpy such as argsort() and flip() to inspect the properties of the dataset such as finding the top n words that occur the most in a given text.
+- Used TextBlob from textblob to compute the frequency of each word type such as noun and adjective in a given text.
+- Used the TfidfVectorizer class from sklearn.feature_extraction.text to convert a collection of raw documents to a matrix of TF-IDF features and TruncatedSVD from sklearn.decomposition to do dimensionality reduction using truncated SVD.
+Computing a TF-IDF matrix and performing SVD on it are done in order to implement the LSA topic modeling technique.
+- Used TSNE from sklearn.manifold to visualize high-dimensional data in 2D.
+- Used WordCloud from wordcloud to display word clouds of a given text where the bigger a word is, the more frequently it appears in the text.
+- Used LatentDirichletAllocation and RandomizedSearchCV to implement the LDA topic modeling technique and find the best parameters for the LDA model.
+- Used bokeh and pyLDAvis to interactively display the plots such as the t-SNE cluster plots and plots that interpret the 'distance' between each topic and the words that most frequently appear in each topic.

+## Main libraries or modules used
+- numpy
+- pandas
+- nltk
+- textblob
+- collections
+- sklearn
+- wordcloud
+- bokeh
+- pyLDAvis
+- matplotlib
+- seaborn